morea-framework/morea-framework.github.io/src/userguide.md

     [Readings about Foo](/morea/01.foo/reading.html)

-There is a shortcut that you can use when linking between reading and experience files that are all located in the same directory.
+There is a shortcut that you can use when linking between reading and experience files that are located in the same directory.
 In this case, you can use a relative link:

     [the readings for this experience](reading.html)